 - Tweaking HST: Why Do People Modify and Change HST?

-- Is HST Actually Different from Other Programs?
+- Private: Is HST Actually Different from Other Programs?

 While utilizing Hypertrophy-Specific Training (HST) techniques, our goal is to present the muscle with a growth promoting stimulus at the moment the muscle is physically susceptible to microtrauma.
 When is this exactly?
 Well, it is, or was, whenever you first began weight training.
 It may also have been after you took a long vacation or simply took a break from training for one reason or another.
 The point is, it is whenever the muscle has never been conditioned or when it has been allowed to decondition itself during an extended lay off.
 The optimum time for training is when the deconditioned muscle has retained the additional myonuclei from previous training, but has lost enough of the protective connective tissue to allow growth promoting microtrauma.
 HST takes into account this need to apply the growth stimulous when the muscle is most receptive.
 We call this Strategic Deconditioning.